Transvaginal oocyte retrieval

-Transvaginal oocyte retrieval (TVOR), also referred to as oocyte retrieval (OCR), is a technique used in in vitro fertilization (IVF) in order to remove oocytes from the ovary of a woman, enabling fertilization outside the body.
+Transvaginal oocyte retrieval (TVOR), also referred to as oocyte retrieval (OCR), is a technique used in in vitro fertilization (IVF) in order to remove oocytes from an ovary, enabling fertilization outside the body.
 Transvaginal oocyte retrieval is more properly referred to as transvaginal ovum retrieval when the oocytes have matured into ova, as is normally the case in IVF.
-It can be also performed for egg donation, oocyte cryopreservation and other assisted reproduction technology such as ICSI.
+It can also be performed for egg donation, oocyte cryopreservation and other assisted reproduction technology such as ICSI.

 Procedure

 Under ultrasound guidance, the operator inserts a 16.5 gauge × 11.8″ (1.6 mm × 300 mm outer diameter) needle through the vaginal wall and into an ovarian follicle, taking care not to injure nearby organs and blood vessels.
 The other end of the needle is attached to a suction device.
 Once the follicle is entered, suction is carefully applied to aspirate follicular fluid containing cellular material, including the oocyte.
 The suction device must maintain a pressure of -140 mmHg (necessary to aspirate rapidly, but not enough to damage the follicles) and a temperature of approximately 37 °C. The follicular fluid is delivered to a technician in the IVF laboratory to identify and quantify the ova.
 Once the ovarian follicles have been aspirated on one ovary, the needle is withdrawn and the procedure is repeated on the other ovary.
-It is not unusual to remove 20 oocytes as women are generally hyperstimulated in advance of this procedure.
+It is not unusual to remove 20 oocytes as patients are generally hyperstimulated in advance of this procedure.
 After completion, the needle is withdrawn, and hemostasis is achieved.
 The procedure usually lasts 10–20 minutes.
 Once the extraction is done, the sample is analyzed in the microscope to select and carry out the oocyte decumulation, a process where the granulosa cells surrounding the oocyte are removed.

 Initially performed using transabdominal ultrasonography, TVOR is currently performed with a transvaginal ultrasound transducer with an attached needle.
-TVOR is performed in an operating room or a physician's office, with the (female) subject in the lithotomy position.
+TVOR is performed in an operating room or a physician's office, with the subject in the lithotomy position.
 TVOR is usually performed under procedural sedation, general anesthesia, paracervical block, or sometimes spinal anesthesia.
 Local anesthesia is not typically used because local anesthetic agents interfere with follicular cleavage and the technique requires multiple needle punctures.

 This technique must be done very delicately, without stimulating the uterus, so that contractions do not occur.
-It is also necessary that the environment is relaxing so that the women does not stress.
+Minimizing patient anxiety is desirable to favor efficacy.

 Adjunctive procedures

 Follicular flushing has not been found to increase pregnancy rates, nor result in an increase in oocyte yield.
 On the other hand, it requires a significantly longer operative time and more analgesia.

 Seminal fluid contains several proteins that interact with epithelial cells of the cervix and uterus, inducing active gestational immune tolerance.
-There are significantly improved outcomes when women are exposed to seminal plasma around the time of oocyte retrieval, with statistical significance for clinical pregnancy, but not for ongoing pregnancy or live birth rates with the limited data available.
+There are significantly improved outcomes when patients are exposed to seminal plasma around the time of oocyte retrieval, with statistical significance for clinical pregnancy, but not for ongoing pregnancy or live birth rates with the limited data available.